Health savings accounts: Is an HSA right for you?

-Yes, but if you withdraw funds for nonmedical expenses before you turn 65, you have to pay taxes on the money and a 20 percent penalty.
-If you take money out after you turn 65, you don't have a penalty, but you must still pay taxes on the money.
+Yes, but if you withdraw funds for nonmedical expenses before you turn 65, you have to pay income taxes on the money and an additional 20 percent penalty.
+If you take money out for nonmedical expenses after you turn 65, you don't have a penalty, but you must still pay taxes on the money.

 See more In-depth

-- Frequently asked questions for high deductible health plans, health savings accounts, and health reimbursement accounts.
+- Frequently asked questions for high deductible health plans, health savings accounts, and health reimbursement arrangements.
 Office of Personnel Management. https://www.opm.gov/healthcare-insurance/healthcare/health-savings-accounts/frequently-asked-questions/.
-Accessed Feb.
-24, 2016.
+Accessed Dec.
+18, 2018.